runcrypto/did-ln/README.md

 ---

-The DID is a unique reference that is used to root trust in the contents of the .
+The DID is a unique reference that is used to root trust in the contents of the DID Document.
 Control of a DID needs to be verified using public.

 A DID is a unique identifier which must be persistent and immutable.